Bose–Einstein condensation of quasiparticles: Polaritons

+Plasmonic quasiparticles

+BECs of plasmonic excitations (surface lattice resonances, SLRs) and their dye-coupled quasiparticles (plasmon-exciton polaritons) have been realized in periodic arrays of metal nanoparticles overlaid with dye molecules.
+The first demonstration was achieved having the SLRs weakly coupled to dye molecules, facilitating thermalization by emission and re-absorption process.
+The key signatures of BEC were observed upon increasing the optical pump power up to a critical limit: non-linear increase of intensity as a function of the pump power, thermalized occupation of states following the Bose-Einstein distribution, and increased temporal and spatial coherence.
+Further increasing the molecule concentration led to the realization of BECs of strongly coupled exciton-polaritons, exhibiting ultrafast sub-picosecond thermalization dynamics and long-range correlations.

 Other quasiparticles

-Rotons, an elementary excitation in superfluid 4He introduced by Landau, were discussed by Feynman and others.
+Rotons, an elementary excitation in superfluid 4He introduced by Lev Landau, were discussed by Richard Feynman and others.
 Rotons condense at low temperature.
 Experiments have been proposed and the expected spectrum has been studied, but roton condensates have not been detected.

 Phonons were first observed in a condensate in 2004 by ultrashort pulses in a bismuth crystal at 7K.